 The phrase own voices was coined in 2015 by writer and activist Corinne Duyvis on Twitter, It refers to books in which “the protagonist and the author share a marginalized identity” whether that’s a racial, cultural, or gender identity or a disability.
-You’ll see the term used frequently in discussing books with protagonists who are Black, Indigenous and People of Color (BIPOC) that are also written by BIPOC.
+You’ll see the term used most frequently in discussing books with protagonists who are Black, Indigenous and People of Color (BIPOC) that are also written by BIPOC.

-It’s essential that kids who are White read books about and written by BIPOC, too.
+It’s also essential that kids who are White read books about and written by BIPOC, too.
 Doing so helps them gain a truly accurate and authentic understanding of identities, perspectives and experiences that are different from their own.
 Ultimately, own voices narratives help us to “move away from a monolithic idea about a particular cultural group,” Athaide argues.